YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

     ##        cor
     ## -0.1896405

 In examining academic performance stability, it's important to consider the potential difference in stability between different subjects.
-Our analysis focused on Russian and math results, and we stumbled upon a significant distinction between the two.
+Our analysis focused on Russian language and Mathematics results, and we stumbled upon a significant distinction between the two.

 ``` r
 graph2 <- ach_data %>%